qiuolivi/d2lapi/INSTALL.md

 1. Navigate to the Jupyter Notebook you’d like to run.

 2. Replace the name of the .csv files needed in code with your example files.
 Files with “Attempt Details” in the name should be replaced with 'ExampleData_QuizAttemptDetails.csv'.
 Files with “Question Details” in the name should be replaced with “'ExampleData_AnswerKey.csv', and survey related data should be replaces with 'ExampleData_Survey.csv'.
 You can also use the provided widgets to help you bring in example data.

+## Inputs and Outputs

+Information on inputs and outputs of the software can be found in the 'UsageRequirementsLimitations.md' file under the 'Reports' directory, as well as function definitions, and instructions included in the various GUIs or usage examples.